Emotionally Healthy Spirituality by Peter Scazzero

 3.The emotional adult, as Scazzero describes them, is able to ask for what they need, acknowledge feelings without being ruled by them, respect others' boundaries, and stay present in conflict.
 Which of these specific capacities feels most underdeveloped in you right now?

-All 78 discussion questions, weekly reading schedule, closing prayers, and a downloadable PDF for your group.
+All 78 questions across 11 weeks, with closing prayers and a downloadable PDF for your group.